MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 * Combine participants digitally into a single virtual scene.
 * Place the participants' video streams in predetermined seats designed and fixed by the scene creator.

 In custom Together Mode scenes, the scene is an artifact.
-The scene is created by the scene developer using the Microsoft Scene studio.
+Scene developer creates scene using the Microsoft Scene studio.
 In a conceived scene setting, participants have seats with video streams.
 The videos are rendered in those seats.
 Scene only apps are recommended as the experience for such apps is clear.

 The following process gives an overview to create a scene only app: